 Any programme that creates sustainable access to the economy for its beneficiaries is Socio-Economic Development.
 An overview of existing empirical insights on the interrelationship between the socio-cultural dimension and economic development.
 Contributions in Socio-Economic Development should be providing sustainable benefit.
 Why do some immigrant ethnic groups have more successful entrepreneurs than others?
 Has the Chinese family been an engine or an obstacle to economic development?
 What happens to socio-economic development if traditional legal arrangements in less developed countries are confronted with the Western legal system?

 How do informal networks affect entrepreneurship and the working of markets?
-What all these questions have in common is that they point towards potential cultural or social determinants of economic development.
-Can and how can modern theories in cultural anthropology, sociology, and social psychology contribute to the proper analysis of processes of development?
+What all these questions have in common is that they point towards potential cultural or social determinants of socio-economic development.
+Can and how can modern theories in cultural anthropology, sociology, and social psychology contribute to the proper analysis of processes of socio-economic development?
 Can the state of socio-economic development be assessed in relation to the questions of unemployment and its consequences, the educational condition, the health and nutritional status of the people and the housing condition in the country?

 Human Rights and Socio-Economic Development: - The Ethiopian Case - Prof Andargatchew Tesfaye, Dept. of Sociology and Social Administration, Addis Ababa Univ. - An attempt is made, to define socio- economic development in relation to the rights of people.
 Based on the Universal Declaration of Human Rights and other UN Declarations and conventions ratified by Ethiopia, and the various laws of the country, including the current constitution of the Federal of Ethiopia, an assessment of the state of socio-economic development is made in relation to the questions of unemployment and its consequences.

-THE INSIDER-OUTSIDER DIALECTIC IN NATIVE SOCIO-ECONOMIC DEVELOPMENT: A CASE STUDY IN PROCESS UNDERSTANDING - ALEXANDER LOCKHART, Department of Sociology, Trent University, Canada - I wish to discuss is that of the North Coast Tribal Council's 1 effort to become an effective socio-economic development agent for its seven constituent band communities.
+THE INSIDER-OUTSIDER DIALECTIC IN NATIVE SOCIO-ECONOMIC DEVELOPMENT: A CASE STUDY IN PROCESS UNDERSTANDING - ALEXANDER LOCKHART, Department of Sociology, Trent University, Canada - I wish to discuss is that of the North Coast Tribal Council's effort to become an effective socio-economic development agent for its seven constituent band communities.
 The chronic problem addressed by this effort is that which Beaver so eloquently identifies in the Report of the National Indian Socio-Economic Development Committee.
 The area of critical concern is specificly how native administered socio-economic development initiatives are to overcome the inherent conflict between the need to access wider economic opportunities while at the same time guarding and enhancing their own social traditions and cultural identities.

 The social impact of economic reconstruction in Vietnam: